OdyAsh/OdyAsh-Notes/Sciences/Formal Sciences/Mathematics/Algebra/Linear Algebra/Vector.md

   ![dot-product-int-def-1](Attachments%20-%20Vector/dot-product-int-def-1.gif)

 * Note that this "x" part will become negative once the angle between them is greater than 90°.
-To intuitively explain why it will become negative, I'll paste a YT comment from stating a possible application of the dot product:
-	*

 Applications of the dot product are mentioned in [Dot Product Use Cases](#Dot%20Product%20Use%20Cases) section.